HenrikSamuelsson/reading-engineering-secure-devices/README.md

 *Mirai* - malware that exploited IoT devices, turning them into botnets

+*penetration test* Test where internal or external people are assigned the task to attack our system or device to test the security

 *repudiation* - plausibility to deny an action

 *Ripple20* - set of vulnerabilities in a software library that implements a TCP/IP stack